 This tutorial follows the tutorial about DOE and mesh morphing on the airfoil shape optimization case.
-If you are interested in this tutorial but not in the previous one … Yeah, fair enough!
 Here is a quick reminder of the work done so far: Thanks to a 3-points shape parametrization of the airfoil, we managed to set up a full Design of Experiment leveraging OpenFOAM mesh morphing capabilities.
 We are starting this tutorial with a set of 9 simulated pressure field.

 Based on that DOE, we will generate a surrogate model thanks to the Proper Orthogonal Decomposition Scilab tool.
 If you want more details about this tool check this tutorial.

 POD basis generation

 Let’s be honest, the mesh and field data import and post-processing would be by far the hardest tasks of all the process.
 Mainly because you will need 2D nodes data when the simulations results are cell-centered values all over a 3D mesh.
 So … good luck with that.

 But there is a good point.
 Thanks to the mesh morphing process, the cells composition remains the same.
 So you will have 9 different points files (different points coordinates) for only one faces file (each face keeps the same nodes).
 This is a very important point regarding the POD process.
 Actually, POD is about computing a correlation matrix, field correlation for each nodes through the snapshots.
 Your mesh topology has to remain the same, as depicted in the image below.

 Doing so, you can set a classical POD process using only one mesh object.
 Just make sure that you are using the Euclidean inner product within the POD tool in order to be mesh-independent.
 Here are the 9 modes for the pressure field you got.

 This case is really interesting because it makes you really understand what the POD is all about: